paolo-magliano/SemNov_AML_DAAI_23-24/README.md

 ## Run example

 ## RUNNING ON COLAB FOR STUDENTS
-We use PyTorch Distributed Training that assumes an environment/machine with multiple GPUs.
-To run on Google Colab (single GPU machine) **you need to remove "-m torch.distributed.launch --nproc_per_node=1" from the bash command.**
+In this repository we use PyTorch Distributed Training that assumes an environment/machine with multiple GPUs.
+To run experiments on Google Colab (single GPU machine) **you need to remove "-m torch.distributed.launch --nproc_per_node=1" from the bash commands in the guidelines.**

 ### Example
 ```bash